TIPS & TRICKS

 The biggest difference between a juicer and a blender is how they process fruits and vegetables.
 Juicers separate the pulp, skin and other parts from fruits and veggies, leaving behind just the thin liquid of your produce.
 Blenders process and blend together all ingredients, including their pulp for thicker drinks like smoothies.

 Both are great for a variety of reasons.
-They’ll each make it easier to introduce more fruits and vegetables into your diet, while blenders are versatile kitchen tools that let you experiment with a variety of ingredients for all sorts of recipes beyond juice.
+They’ll each make it easier to introduce more fruits and vegetables into your diet, while blenders are versatile kitchen tools that let you experiment with a variety of ingredients for all sorts of recipes beyond juice, such as cocktails.

 What Is a Blender?